Can social media feed eating disorders?

 Social media has made the world a much smaller place.
 People can connect with each other from anywhere in the world and share thoughts, ideas, pictures and videos.
 This has created a new age of socialising and sharing.

-Help to beat an Eating Disorder
+Help to beat an eating disorder

 Parents, more than ever, are going to have to educate themselves so they can spot the early warning signs of an eating disorder.
-It may not be east but with the saturation of connected devices and social media, restricting someone’s access to the internet is simply too difficult for many people.
+It may not be easy, but with the saturation of connected devices and social media, restricting someone’s access to the internet is simply too difficult for many people.

-Life Works has put together an infographic entitled 'Can Social Media Feed Eating Disorders?', to provide users with accurate and impartial source of information on this subject.
+Life Works has put together an infographic entitled 'Can Social Media Feed Eating Disorders?', to provide users with an accurate and impartial source of information on this subject.
 More information on eating disorders is also available online.